rafabernad/Enyo-Calliope/README.md

         }]
     });

-This code creates a Calliope editor with a toolbar with two `ToolbarRow`; the first one shows a `ToolbarGroup` with two custom `ToolbarButton` inside for "copy" and "paste" actions, and the second one another `ToolbarGroup`with the predefined "bold" `ToolbarButton`.
+This code creates a Calliope editor with a toolbar with two `ToolbarRow`; the first one shows a `ToolbarGroup` with two custom `ToolbarIcon` inside for "copy" and "paste" actions, and the second one another `ToolbarGroup`with the predefined "bold" `ToolbarIcon`.

 But you don't need to deal with rows, if you don't want to: